okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/UserApi.md

 # **ListApplicationTargetsForApplicationAdministratorRoleForUser**
 > List&lt;CatalogApplication&gt; ListApplicationTargetsForApplicationAdministratorRoleForUser (string userId, string roleId, string after = null, int? limit = null)

-List Application Targets for Application Administrator Role for User
+List all Application Targets for Application Administrator Role

 Lists all App targets for an `APP_ADMIN` Role assigned to a User.
 This methods return list may include full Applications or Instances.
 The response for an instance will have an `ID` value, while Application will not have an ID.